mtumilowicz/java11-netty-non-blocking-server-workshop/README.md

     invocation of a native I/O operation
 * two `ByteBufAllocator` implementations
     * `PooledByteBufAllocator`
-        * pools ByteBuf instances to improve performance and minimize memory fragmentation
+        * pools `ByteBuf` instances to improve performance and minimize memory fragmentation
         * uses memory allocation `jemalloc`
     * `UnpooledByteBufAllocator`
-        * doesn’t pool ByteBuf instances and returns a new instance every time it’s called
+        * doesn’t pool `ByteBuf` instances and returns a new instance every time it’s called
-* whenever you act on data by calling `ChannelInboundHandler.channelRead()` or `ChannelOutboundHandler.write()`, you need to ensure that there are no resource leaks
 * Netty uses reference counting to handle pooled ByteBufs
+* whenever calling `ChannelInboundHandler.channelRead()` or `ChannelOutboundHandler.write()`, you need to ensure that there are no resource leaks
 * `SimpleChannelInboundHandler` (`ChannelInboundHandler` implementation) will automatically release a message once it’s consumed by `channelRead0()`
     * `channelRead()` has in finally block: `ReferenceCountUtil.release()`
-    * if the message reaches the actual transport layer, it will be released automatically when it’s written or the Channel is closed
+    * if the message reaches the actual transport layer, it will be released automatically when it’s written or the `Channel` is closed

 ## future
+* JDK's `java.util.concurrent.Future` provided implementations allow you only to check manually whether the operation has completed or to block until it does
-* callback is simply a method, a reference to which has been provided to another method
+* callback is simply a method that has been provided to another method
-    * This enables the latter to call the former at an appropriate time
+    * this enables the latter to call the former at an appropriate time
     * represents one of the most common ways to notify an interested party that an operation has completed
-    * Netty uses callbacks internally when handling events; when a callback is triggered the event can be handled by an implementation of interface ChannelHandler
+    * Netty uses callbacks internally when handling events
-    * an example - hooks from ChannelInboundHandlerAdapter: channelActive(ChannelHandlerContext) is called when a new connection is established
+        * example: `ChannelInboundHandlerAdapter.channelActive(ChannelHandlerContext)` is called when
+        a new connection is established
-* Each of Netty’s outbound I/O operations returns a ChannelFuture
+* each of Netty’s outbound I/O operations returns a `ChannelFuture`
+    * acts as a placeholder for the result of an asynchronous operation
+    * it will complete at some point in the future and provide access to the result
-* ChannelFuture provides additional methods that allow us to register one or more ChannelFutureListener instances
+* `ChannelFuture` provides additional methods that allow us to register one or more `ChannelFutureListener` instances
-    * ChannelFutureListener is a more elaborate version of a callback
+    * `ChannelFutureListener` is a more elaborate version of a callback
     * listener’s callback method, `operationComplete()`, is called when the operation has completed
         * listener can then determine whether the operation completed successfully or with an error
-        * If the latter, we can retrieve the Throwable that was produced
+        * if the latter, we can retrieve the Throwable that was produced
-* provides another way to notify an application when an operation has completed
-* acts as a placeholder for the result of an asynchronous operation
-* it will complete at some point in the future and provide access to the result
-* JDK ships with interface java.util.concurrent.Future, but the provided implementations allow you only to check manually whether the operation has completed or to block until it does

-## event loop
-* EventLoop defines Netty’s core abstraction for handling events that occur during the lifetime of a connection An EventLoopGroup contains one or more EventLoops.
-    * An EventLoop is bound to a single Thread for its lifetime.
-    * All I/O events processed by an EventLoop are handled on its dedicated Thread.
-    * A Channel is registered for its lifetime with a single EventLoop.
-    * A single EventLoop may be assigned to one or more Channels.
-* under the covers, an EventLoop is assigned to each Channel to handle all of the events, including
-  * registration of interesting events
-  * dispatching events to ChannelHandlers
-  * scheduling further actions
-* EventLoop itself is driven by only one thread that handles all of the I/O events for one Channel and does not change during the lifetime of the EventLoop
-    * This simple and powerful design eliminates any concern you might have about synchronization in your ChannelHandlers, so you can focus on providing the right logic to be executed when there is interesting data to process
-    * Note that this design, in which the I/O for a given Channel is executed by the same Thread, virtually eliminates the need for synchronization
-* Interface EventLoop
+## EventLoop
 * basic idea of an event loop
     ```
     while (!terminated) {
         List<Runnable> readyEvents = blockUntilEventsReady();
         for (Runnable ev: readyEvents) {
             ev.run();
         }
     }
     ```
-    * EventLoop is powered by exactly one Thread that never changes, and tasks (Runnable or Callable) can be submitted directly to EventLoop implementations for immediate or scheduled execution
+* Netty’s core abstraction for handling events that occur during the lifetime of a connection
+* extends `ScheduledExecutorService`
+* has its own independent task queue
+* is bound to a single `Thread` for its lifetime
+    * all I/O events processed are handled on its dedicated `Thread`
+    * eliminates any concern you might have about synchronization in your `ChannelHandlers`
+* `Channel` is registered for its lifetime with a single `EventLoop`
-    * Depending on the configuration and the available cores, multiple EventLoops may be created in order to optimize resource use, and a single EventLoop may be assigned to service multiple Channels
+    * a single `EventLoop` may be assigned to one or more `Channels`
-    * Netty’s EventLoop, while it extends ScheduledExecutorService, defines only one method, parent()
-        * is intended to return a reference to the EventLoopGroup to which the current EventLoop implementation instance belongs
-    * Events and tasks are executed in FIFO order
-* Thread management
-    * The superior performance of Netty’s threading model hinges on determining the identity of the currently executing Thread
-        * that is, whether or not it is the one assigned to the current Channel and its EventLoop (EventLoop is responsible for handling all events for a Channel during its lifetime)
-    * If the calling Thread is that of the EventLoop, the code block in question is executed
-        * Otherwise, the EventLoop schedules a task for later execution and puts it in an internal queue
-        * When the EventLoop next processes its events, it will execute those in the queue
-    * This explains how any Thread can interact directly with the Channel without requiring synchronization in the ChannelHandlers
-    * Note that each EventLoop has its own task queue, independent of that of any other EventLoop
+        * `ThreadLocal` will be the same for all associated `Channels`
-    * Never put a long-running task in the execution queue, because it will block any other task from executing on the same thread.
+* any long-running task put in the execution queue will block any other task from executing on the same thread
-        * If you must make blocking calls or execute long-running tasks, we advise the use of a dedicated EventExecutor.
+* execution logic
+    1. task to be executed in the `EventLoop`: `Channel.eventLoop().execute(Task)`
+    1. calling thread is the one assigned to the `EventLoop`?
+        * yes: you are in the appropriate `EventLoop` and the task can be executed directly
+        * no: you are not in the appropriate `EventLoop` - queue the task in the appropriate loop
+            * task will be executed when the EventLoop processes its events again
+* an `EventLoopGroup` contains one or more `EventLoops`
-* EventLoopGroup is responsible for allocating an EventLoop to each newly created Channel
+    * is responsible for allocating an `EventLoop` to each newly created `Channel`
-* Each EventLoop handles all events and tasks for all the channels assigned to it.
-Each EventLoop is associated with one Thread.

 ## bootstrapping
 * NIO transport refers to a transport that’s mostly  identical to TCP except for server-side performance enhancements